2i2c-org/team-compass/finance/cloud.md

 When a community has a dedicated cluster, it is straightforward to calculate their monthly cloud costs.

-In the cloud console, look for their monthly cloud fee, take a screenshot of this page, and notify {role}`CS&S Operations` with the name of the community and the amount to reimburse.
+In the cloud console, look for their monthly cloud fee, take a screenshot of this page, and notify [CS&S Operations](#role:css-operations) with the name of the community and the amount to reimburse.

 Here's an issue where we are refining this process: